threefoldfoundation/info_threefold/src/token/_beta/getting_on_stellar.md

 ## Getting TFTs on the Stellar network

 <!--
-TODO Generic description to get yourself / your 3bot.connect on the stellar network and get (free) TFTs -->
+TODO Generic description to get yourself / your threefold_connect on the stellar network and get (free) TFTs -->

 - - Getting Free TFT is currently only available on testnet, the website for production is coming soon. \*